15 cyberpunk/sci-fi movies from the 80s and 90s that are still reasonably fresh

 Blade Runner (1982)

-Ridley Scott’s definitive cyberpunk film.
+Blade Runner is Ridley Scott’s definitive cyberpunk film.
 A Blade Runner hunts rogue replicants while questioning what it means to be human.
 It’s a slow-burn experience that contrasts with more action-oriented Harrison Ford’s characters, like Han Solo or Indiana Jones, and has some symbolism included, but nothing too much complicated.
 Not only the plot is intelligent, but the special effects still hold up today, which is incredible, since this film was released more than 4 decades ago now.

 Dark City (1998)